Summer's disguise of stroke symptoms

-Dr. Multani says it’s also a good idea to keep a close eye on the amount of carbohydrates you eat since they drive up blood sugar, which can increase stroke risk.
-“As a reminder, diabetic patients need to be especially mindful of their carbohydrate intake since they’re twice as likely to have a stroke compared to someone without diabetes.”
+Magee says it’s also a good idea to keep a close eye on the amount of carbohydrates you eat since they drive up blood sugar, which can increase stroke risk.
+Diabetics are twice as likely to have a stroke compared to someone without diabetes, so diabetic patients need to be especially mindful of their carbohydrate intake.

 How to Lower Your Risk of Stroke: